movestore/Point-Cluster-Detection/README.md

 Detection of point clusters, where possibly more than one animal returns to within a specified time interval.
 Provides a table of each cluster with the times, duration, number of locations and animals.
 Clusters close to locations of ID "remove" can be excluded.

 ## Documentation
+This App uses two types of clustering (buffer overlap or hierarchical clustering) for the detection of point clusters where one or more animals return to repeatedly within a specified time frame.

+For buffer clustering all locations are transformed into a circular spatial polygon of radius `cluster radius`.
+Then all overlapping polygons (i.e. of which the center locations are less than `2 * cluster radius` apart) are joined into clusters.
+Only clusters that were used for at least the specified number of hours/days/weeks are returned.

-This App uses hierarchical clustering for the detection of point clusters where one or more animals return to repeatedly within a specified time frame.
-For clustering the `average` method is used, i.e. the clusters are defined at the minimum average distance between all locations of the clusters.
-Clusters for this App are selected to have at least a radius of `cluster radius` or be `2 * cluster radius` apart.
+For hierarchical clustering the `average` method is used, i.e. the clusters are defined at the minimum average distance between all locations of the clusters.
+Clusters are selected to have at least a radius of `cluster radius` or be `2 * cluster radius` apart.
 Only clusters that were used for at least the specified number of hours/days/weeks are returned.

 If one has uploaded a file of locations with individual.local.identifier="remove" in a preceding App, this App will automatically exclude those locations from the analysis and after the clustering exclude those clusters that have centre points less than `rad` metre from the locations of "remove".
 That way, fixed stations like nests or other points of attraction can be excluded from the results of this cluster analysis.